pactflow/example-bi-directional-consumer-nock/README_BDC_TEMPLATE.md

 <!-- Consumer Overview -->

-This is an example of a <language> "Product" API consumer that uses <tool>, Pact, [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.
+This is an example of a <language> "Product" API consumer that uses <tool>, Pact, [PactFlow](https://pactflow.io) and GitHub Actions to generate and publish Pact consumer contracts.

-It performs pre-deployment cross-compatibility checks to ensure that it is compatible with specified providers using the Bi-Directional contract capability of Pactflow.
+It performs pre-deployment cross-compatibility checks to ensure that it is compatible with specified providers using the Bi-Directional contract capability of PactFlow.

 <!-- Provider Overview -->

-This is an example of a <language> "Product" API Provider that uses <tool>, Pact, [Pactflow](https://pactflow.io) and GitHub Actions to generate and publish Pact provider contracts.
+This is an example of a <language> "Product" API Provider that uses <tool>, Pact, [PactFlow](https://pactflow.io) and GitHub Actions to generate and publish Pact provider contracts.

-It performs pre-deployment cross-compatability checks to ensure that it is compatible with specified consumers using the Bi-Directional contract capability of Pactflow.
+It performs pre-deployment cross-compatability checks to ensure that it is compatible with specified consumers using the Bi-Directional contract capability of PactFlow.

 <!-- General -->

-See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the <consumer|provider>".
+See the full [PactFlow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the <consumer|provider>".

 ### Key points